pymupdf/PyMuPDF-Utilities/examples/README.rst

 Licensing:
 ===========
-Please only include code for which the same licensing applies as for the rest of this repository (GNU GPL V3).

 See the COPYING file.

 Disclaimer
 ===========
 These are quite a number of examples by now.
 Many of them have originated in early times of the package.
 Therefore discrepancies may have occurred with any API changes implemented over time.
-We cannot spare the time to scan through these scripts for every release, so please regard them as **examples** which should give you a start -- there is no guaranty that everything here works unchanged for all times.
+We we will not scan through these scripts for every release, so please regard them as what they are intended for: **examples** which should give you a start - there is no guaranty that everything here works unchanged for all times.

-If you find issues please submit a PR, and we will gladly incorporate it.
+If you find an issue, please fix it and submit a PR, and we will gladly incorporate it.

 Some Files in this Directory